-The Company has issued Variable Rate Notes in order to obtain fund to support its obligations under the reinsurance agreement to make certain payments to Safepoint Insurance Company.
-As a result of the reinsurance agreement in place, the Company and holders of the Notes issued by the Company are at risk in the event that the named storm risks occurs during the risk period, which exceeds the event attachment points or the even reset attachment points.
-The Company will be required to make payments to Safepoint Insurance Company in the event of a named storm loss as set forth in a Net of Loss Payment exceeding the Event Attachment Level or the Event Reset Attachment Level.
+The Company has issued Variable Rate Notes in order to obtain fund to support its obligations under the reinsurance agreement to make certain payments to First Protective Insurance Company and Frontline Insurance Unlimited Company.
+As a result of the reinsurance agreement in place, the Company and holders of the Notes issued by the Company are at risk in the event that the storm or severe thunderstorm risks occurs during the risk period, which exceeds the event attachment points or the even reset attachment points.
+The Company will be required to make payments to First Protective Insurance Company and Frontline Insurance Unlimited Company in the event of a storm or severe thunderstorm loss as set forth in a Net of Loss Payment exceeding the Event Attachment Level or the Event Reset Attachment Level.